mpi4py/mpi4py/docs/source/usrman/install.rst

 *MPI for Python* uses a standard distutils-based build system.
 However, some distutils commands (like *build*) have additional options:

+.. cmdoption:: --mpicc=

-* :option:`--mpicc=` : let you specify a special location or name for the :program:`mpicc` compiler wrapper.
+   Lets you specify a special location or name for the :program:`mpicc` compiler wrapper.

+.. cmdoption:: --mpi=

-* :option:`--mpi=` : let you pass a section with MPI configuration within a special configuration file.
+   Lets you pass a section with MPI configuration within a special configuration file.

+.. cmdoption:: --configure

-* :option:`--configure` : runs exhaustive tests for checking about
+   Runs exhaustive tests for checking about missing MPI types, constants, and functions.
-  missing MPI types/constants/calls.
 This option should be passed in order to build *MPI for Python* against old MPI-1 or MPI-2 implementations, possibly providing a subset of MPI-3.

 If you use a MPI implementation providing a :program:`mpicc` compiler